Educating our Educators

 Laurence's administrators, faculty and staff regularly participate in on and off-campus professional development opportunities in the area of diversity, equity and inclusion.
 These ongoing activities allow us to continue growing in all aspects of DEI, while we continually work to create a school where all feel heard and valued.
 Professional development in this area focuses on curriculum development, gaining comfort with discussing sensitive topics, identity, social justice, anti-bias, and more.

 - National Association of Independent Schools People of Color Conference

 - Harvard-Westlake's Pollyanna Conference (most recently covering issues related to gender identity)

 - Southern California People of Color in Independent Schools events

 - California Teacher Development Collaborative's Diversity, Equity and Inclusion in Independent Schools

 On-campus professional development activities have included discussions with the following leaders in the area of Diversity, Equity and Inclusion:

-- Alison Park, Founder of Blink Consulting - Laurence is working in an ongoing capacity with Alison Park, who helps schools throughout the country critically rethink the purpose, practice and outcomes of their diversity initiatives by offering a fresh lens and practical tools.
-Past topics for our work with Park have included: working together to create a common language around diversity; and exploring identity, particularly in the context of jokes.
+- Alison Park, Founder of Blink Consulting, helps schools throughout the country critically rethink the purpose, practice and outcomes of their diversity initiatives by offering a fresh lens and practical tools.
+Topics for our work with Park have included: working together to create a common language around diversity; and exploring identity, particularly in the context of jokes.

 - Dr. Claude Steele, Stanford University Professor of Psychology and author of Whistling Vivaldi: How Stereotypes Affect Us and What We Can Do - After reading Dr. Steele's book as an all-community read (for administrators, faculty, staff and parents), Laurence invited him to campus for combined faculty and parent talks about implicit bias and stereotypes.